hatwell/hatwell.github.io/_posts/2020-6-8-week-one.md

 🛒 The project is wholly dependent on someone else's API which is new for me
 👩‍💻 I haven't worked on a service I use before that I can recall
 😴 Way more developers than I'm used to - we are trying to work out the best way for us all to work together so the new team members can learn but we don't all get totally drained - this isn't easy
-🏆 I won the team Friday quiz, feels important to mention that
+🏆 I won the team Friday quiz. it feels important to mention that